Fractionally balanced hypergraphs and rainbow KKM theorems: Extending to hypergraphs of higher dimensions

-The main tool we shall use in the proof of Theorem \ref{thm:ramseyscr} is the so-called ``Gordan's lemma" from convex geometry.
+The main tool we shall use in the proof of Theorem \ref{thm:ramseyscr} is the so-called ``Gordan's lemma'' from convex geometry.
 Recall the \emph{dual} of a convex cone $X\subset \R^k$ is

-A polyhedral cone in $\R^k$ is said to be {\em rational} if its extreme rays are multiples of vectors with rational coordinates. \begin{theorem}[Gordan's Lemma] If $X\subset \R^k$ is a rational convex polyhedral cone, then the semigroup $X^* \cap \Z^k$, with the operation of coordinate-wise addition, is finitely generated. \end{theorem}
+A polyhedral cone in $\R^k$ is said to be {\em rational} if its extreme rays are multiples of vectors with rational coordinates. \begin{theorem}[Gordan's Lemma] If $X\subset \R^k$ is a rational convex polyhedral cone, then the semigroup $X^* \cap \Z^k$, with the operation of coordinate-wise addition, is finitely generated. \end{theorem} Equivalently, the lemma can be stated as follows.
+Let $A$ be an integral matrix, and let $X^*=\{\vec{x} \mid A\vec{x} \ge \vec{0}\}$.
+Then there is a finite subset $S\subseteq X^* \cap \Z^k$ such that every vector in $X^* \cap \Z^k$ is a linear combination of vectors from $S$ with integral coefficients.
+Such a subset $S$ is called a \emph{Gordan base} of $X^*$.